Amino acid activation: Aminoacyl-tRNA synthetase

 Each of the 20 amino acids are recognized by its specific aminoacyl-tRNA synthetase.
 The synthetases are usually composed of one to four protein subunits.
 The enzymes vary considerably in structure although they all perform the same type of reaction by binding ATP, one specific amino acid and its corresponding tRNA.

 The most important activity of the aminoacyl-tRNA synthetase is to attach an amino acid to a tRNA, that can then interact with codons that identify its amino acid.
 Taking both similar acetylation function and amino acid motifs into consideration, 2 separate classes of aminoacyl-tRNA synthetases could be differentiated.
 Class I enzyme is normally monomeric and binds the tRNA acceptor stem from the minor groove.
 It adds amino acid to 2’-OH of the adenylate residue, moving it into the 3’-OH position.
 Meanwhile, Class II aminoacyl-tRNA synthetase is oligomeric and binds the tRNA acceptor stem from the major groove.
 The enzyme proceeds to add amino acid to the 3’-OH position directly.

 The aminoacyl-tRNA synthetases can distinguish between different tRNAs and this recognition doesn't follow the same pattern.
 An aminoacyl-tRNA synthetase recognizes a set of sequentinal elements and binds tRNA with the respective amino acid.
 Examples of these elements vary: 1 base in the anticodon, 1 of 3 base pairs in the acceptor stem and others.

+However, depending on the chirality of the amino acid, an aminoacyl-tRNA-synthase can actually disrupt the ester bond between D-amino acids and tRNA.
+This can happen if there is an editing domain that's lacking in the active site of that aminoacyl-tRNA-synthase.